bluejekyll/blog/_posts/2018-12-27-announcing-pg-extend.md

 Which is fairly straight forward.

 By-the-way, this is the first time I've worked with panic handling in Rust, so please reach out if you see anything that looks wrong with the way I've written this.
-Tonight, I even informed of a new library for trying to enforce no panics, named [no_panic](https://crates.io/crates/no-panic).
+Tonight, I was even informed of a new library for trying to enforce no panics, named [no_panic](https://crates.io/crates/no-panic).
 As I mentioned above that we'd get to the panic handler, so let's look at that.

 ### Errors and Panic handling